About Gary Jesch"What matters is that autistic children can thrive and enjoy meaningful lives with our help."

-The spark of intention to help children with autism caught fire with Gary Jesch in about 1997, when he was researching facial expressions and body language for his live animation performances in the trade show and corporate meeting arenas.
+The spark of intention to help autistic children caught fire with Gary Jesch in about 1997, when he was researching facial expressions and body language for his live animation performances in the trade show and corporate meeting arenas.
 He came across articles by Dr. Rosalind Picard of MIT’s Media Lab and her work with children who were autistic and learning-disabled.
 She was exploring how animation helped connect them with their outside world, and it aligned with Jesch’s own work as a live animation performer.

-17 years later, his company CHOPS purchased live animation software source code and within a few months, Jesch began a new journey, excited to deliver high-quality, real-time animation on small, high-powered, Windows-based PC computers and laptops to the world of those who live with autism.
+17 years later, his company CHOPS purchased live animation software source code and within a few months, Jesch began a new journey, excited to deliver high-quality, real-time animation on small, high-powered, Windows-based PC computers and laptops to the world of autistic people and their families.
 With more than two dozen of his own characters and supported by many helpful and kind volunteers, he’s now expanding to offer his own software products.

 Gary Jesch has worn all the hats as owner of GNJ Worldwide, Inc, and its business units – CHOPS & Assoc.
 Live Animation (https://chops.com), WideWorld Video (https://wideworldvideo.com) and Invirtua.
 He’s been performing as avatars, designing characters, guiding software engineering, creating marketing and sales business processes, setting up websites, conducting webinars and broadcasting live video events.
 On his Autism Community website called “Autism Animated” (https://autismanimated.com), his programs include live webcasts where he interviews thought-leaders and helps parents understand the many aspects of his 3D Digital Puppeteer technology.

 Invirtua is his new venture, in healthcare and support of families of autistic children, where he brings computer-based virtual reality and computer-generated characters to a variety of methods for assisting those experiencing ASD.
 Jesch and company also seeks scientific validation through research projects at major universities, such as the University of Nevada-Reno (his alma mater), Yale and Stanford.